nickcharlton/dotfiles/README.md

 A bunch of impossible to live without config files. `init.sh` bootstraps everything.

-Currently includes: tmux, vim, mutt, git, bash, irssi.
-See `USAGE.md` for specific commands (and reminders for some tools.)
+Currently includes terminal utilities: tmux, vim, mutt, git, bash, irssi.
+And a half-assed configuration for dwm.

+See `USAGE.md` for specific commands (and common options/flags for some tools.)

 ## Install/Setup